Neighborhood · No. 17

 御殿山 あいにく

-Gotenyama Ainiku is a hidden yakiniku house in a Takanawa residential street — no street sign, no obvious storefront, just a small door behind which the Tokyo entertainment industry quietly eats.
+Gotenyama Ainiku is a hidden yakiniku house on a Takanawa residential street — no sign, just a small door where Tokyo's entertainment industry quietly eats.
 10-day-aged tongue, never-frozen wagyu cut to order, seasonal vegetables.
-Lunch ¥3,000-5,000, dinner course ¥14,300.
-Reservation only, 10 min walk from Shinagawa station.
+Lunch ¥3,000–5,000, dinner course ¥14,300.
+Reservation only, 10 min from Shinagawa.

 Address